slott56/Stingray-Reader/docs/source/background.rst

                     counts = process_sheet(sheet)
                     pprint(counts)

 This describes a process for handling all sheets of all of the files provided on the command line.
 Some applications may be focused on a single sheet of a single file, reducing the nested file and sheet processing.

 The ``HeadingRowSchemaLoader`` class extracts the first row of each sheet as the defacto schema for that sheet.
 Given only column names, the data types must be assumed or conversion functions provided as part of the application to assure that the column contents are -- indeed -- objects of useful Python clsses.

 This schema loader parallels the way ``csv.DictReader`` extracts the first row as the keys for each row's dictionary.
 It's explicit, however, permitting change for exceptional cases.
 For example, a spreadsheet with complex, multi-row titles.
 These require a more sophisticated parser that consumes multiple rows of heading.

 In the most complex cases, multiple independent "sections" of data are present in a single spreadsheet.
 This kind of data requires a "heading parser" that can decompose the sheet into sections by locating headings and bodies.

-While heading rows are common, it's also possible to have a a separate sheet or a separate workbook with column definitions.
+While heading rows are common, it's also possible to have a separate sheet or a separate workbook with column definitions.
 External schema for a spreadsheet or file may be another simple spreadsheet.

-For some kinds of documents, the schema may be written as a JSONSchema document.
+For some kinds of documents, the schema may be written as a JSON Schema document.
 For COBOL files, the schema is often DDE (Data Definition Entry) in a "Copybook".
-Stingray Reader can parse COBOL and create the needed JSONSchema document.
+**Stingray** can parse COBOL and create the needed JSONS chema document.

 These issues are the source of numerous complications in otherwise simple applications.
 The application processing doesn't vary, but dealing with various file and workbook layouts adds a distracting (and irrelevant) layer of processing to an application.

 Design Patterns
 ===============

 We want to build applications that are flexible with respect to the the logical layout of columns.
 We'd like to be adaptable to changes to the names, number, order and type of columns without any revision to the application software.

 The core design pattern is the **Builder Function**.
-These functions isolate the
-logical layout from the rest of the application and do nothing more.
+These functions isolate the logical layout from the rest of the application and do nothing more.

 Here's an example.